bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain what is a Pod</summary><br><b>

-A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
+A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.<br>
 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 </b></details>